rickcentralcontrolcom/geo-rct-methodology/Central_Control_Geo_RCT_Whitepaper.md

 ## INTRODUCTION

 Incremental return on ad spend (iROAS) by using large-scale geographic randomized controlled trials (RCT).
-This article provides a detailed explanation of how to design and execute such experiments.
+This document provides a detailed explanation of how to design and execute such experiments.

-Those previous writings covered extensively why geo experiments offer the working in your marketing mix compared to user-level experiments, quasi-experiments (e.g., synthetic control, matched market tests), attribution, and other observational methods.
-This piece focuses on how: the practical implementation of high-quality large-scale geographic RCTs.

 ### EXPERIMENT PROCESS WORKFLOW